paypal/skipto/README.md

   * `popup`: The button is initially not visible, but becomes visible when it receives focus.
 * `accessKey`: Accesskey provides a way to open the Skip To menu from anywhere on the page, the default is 'S'.
 * `attachElement`:  CSS selector for identifying what element to attach the menu button container.
-* `customClass`: Custom CSS class to add to the menu button container `div` element.
+* `customClass`: Optional custom CSS class to add to the menu button container, by default a `div` element.
+* `containerRole`: Optional landmark role added to a container element, if the container element is not within a landmark.
+Ideally the menu button is placed within the `banner` landmark.
+* `containerElement`: Optional element to use as a container for the button and the menu, default element is a `div` element.

 ### CSS Selectors for identifying Landmarks and Headings